classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/create-attendee.md

 <br>

-# Create Attendee
+# Create Attendee (FullyLoaded)

-Easily create new attendees directly from the checkout popup in Eventmie Pro FullyLoaded.
-This feature allows admins and organizers to add attendees instantly during the booking process, eliminating the need for separate attendee registration steps.
+Eventmie Pro FullyLoaded lets you manually add attendees to any event—perfect for on-site registration, group bookings, or last-minute changes.

+---

+1. Add attendees directly from the admin or organizer dashboard
+2. Capture all required details and assign tickets instantly
+3. Walk-in registrations at the event entrance
+4. Print or email tickets on the spot

 ---